Jatin-L1/Jatin-L1/README.md

 # 💫 About Me:
-Hey there! 👋 I’m **Jatin Sharma**, a Computer Science student at Chitkara University, with a love for web development and solving problems through code.
+Hey there! 👋 I’m **Jatin Sharma**, a Computer Science student at Chitkara University, with a love for solving problems through code.
 Right now, I’m working on a **chatting website** called **SecureX** 💬 and learning **JavaScript** along with **Java + DSA**.
 When I have some free time, I enjoy **cloning websites** just for fun 🌐—it helps me practice and improve my skills.
 Always eager to learn something new and take on challenges.
 Let’s connect and collaborate on something awesome! 😊

 ## 🌐 Socials: